-The School Psychologists work to provide an inclusive, supportive environment where each student can flourish.
-Our specialised team works to guarantee that we are meeting the individual needs of every student.
+The School Psychologists work to provide an inclusive, supportive environment where all students can flourish.
+Our specialised team works to meet the individual needs of every student.

 Our team works closely with the Early Years and Primary teachers to help students to achieve their academic goals.
 This may entail support in the classroom, or outside of it, working on more specific academic objectives.
 Therefore, we continually monitor every student’s academic and social progress, together with their class teachers, to ensure that they are receiving the correct support.